cflavallee/Pyber_Analysis/README.md

 The purpose of this analysis is to review various PyBer data during a specific time frame as it relates to city type: Urban, Suburban, and Rural.
 They analysis of PyBer data in this way can assist the company in its decision making process for operations in these three city types.

 ## Results
-Below are the results deom creating DataFrames based on speciic metrics.
-As one might expect, the total PyBer ride count was highest for Urban areas, followed by Suburban, then Rural.
-The numbers are below.
+Below are the results from creating DataFrames based on speciic metrics.
+As one might expect, Urban areas had higher total numbers, however, Rural areas had the highest fare per ride average, as well as average fare per driver.
+This makes sense given the greater distance between destinations in rural areas.

 ### Total Ride Count